 Collaborative projects: documents and other assignments generated through teamwork with your classmates.
 Project grades are uniform for all team members.

-Formal report: This assignment of moderate length involves independent research and composition.
-You will have a wide range of options in choice of report topics.
+Formal report: This assignment of moderate length involves collaborative research and composition.
+You will have a range of report topic options.

 Textbooks: The textbook(s) ordered for this class, in the correct edition, are absolutely mandatory.